zandra/14-user-auth/README.md

   },
 ```

 The request authentication is configured in a function passed to Passport.
-Here we pass our sign in credentials (email & password) as the first two paramaters.
+Here we pass our sign in credentials (email & password) as the first two parameters.

 ```js
 /// pass in function with sign in credentials and verify callback